GoogleCloudPlatform/iap-gcip-web-toolkit/authui-container/README.md

 - Sign-in UI title: By default, populated with the default project ID for project-level IdPs, or tenant display name for tenant level IdPs.
 - Sign-in UI logo: This is not available by default.
-- OIDC and SAML button icon: By default, populated with placeholder icons.
+- IdP button icon: By default, populated with placeholder icons.
+- IdP button full label: When not provided, the IdP display name, as set in the Cloud Console, is used.
-- OIDC and SAML button display name: By default, populated with the display name as set in the Cloud Console for the corresponding provider.
+- IdP button display name: By default, populated with the display name as set in the Cloud Console for the corresponding provider.
-- OIDC and SAML button color: By default, populated with a default color.
+- IdP button color: By default, populated with a default color.
 - Terms of service URL for a specific tenant: Not available by default.
 - Privacy policy URL for a specific tenant: Not available by default.